top of page

 1. Maxwell Food Centre

-Aside from being the home of the famous Tian Tian Hainanese Chicken Rice, Maxwell offers dozens of other hawker stalls worth trying.
+Beyond the famous Tian Tian Hainanese Chicken Rice, Maxwell Food Centre is home to dozens of hawker stalls serving a wide variety of Singaporean favourites.

 Chinatown Complex Food Centre